ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 52. Say "back-end developer" out aloud and wonder why it sounds like an apology.

-53. Emauk a tech recruiter just the word "why" and gif of a screaming seagull.
+53. Email a tech recruiter just the word "why" and gif of a screaming seagull.

 54. Ask ChatGPT to refactor your personality.